arhamxfarooqui/Strata/README.md

 - **Persona**: The AI behaves as an elite technical mentor—concise, encouraging, and logic-focused.

 ---
-© 2026 AXIOS Technical Nexus.
+© 2026 Strata Technical Nexus.
 PHASE 2 (STRATA) ONLINE.